Morton00000/FyD-1.6.X/README.md

 Anyone can redistribute the texture pack modified or not as long as I am given credit.

-This said I have had some help from a few community members such as Greevir and Joe9117.
+This said I have had some help from a few community members.

+For a full list of help see the Contributors.txt.
 ***
 ##Usage